 - Wash and marinate chicken with salt, chili powder and yogurt for at least ½ hour.

 - Break cashews into small pieces and grind it into powder in spice grinder along with cardamom, cloves, caraway seeds, cinnamon and poppy seeds.
 If using coconut flakes, add that as well to make the powder.
 Poppy seeds are usually soaked in water and then ground to paste.
 I find grinding it directly works better in my grinder.

 - Cut the onion into 4 equal pieces.
 Chop one piece finely.
 This is about ¼ - ⅓ cup when chopped.
 Slice, the rest into ½” long slices.
 This is less than 1 ¼ cup.

 - Take oil in a saucepan and fry the sliced onions until golden brown.
 Remove fried onion from oil and let cool.
 Turn of the flame and keep the saucepan aside until ready to make the curry.

-- Curry – take the saucepan in which onions for fried and reheat the oil.
+- Take the saucepan in which onions were fried and reheat the oil.

-- Add whole spices and when they change color, add onions and saute until light brown.
+- Add whole spices and when these change color, add onions and saute until light brown.

 - Add green chilies, ginger garlic and saute until raw smell of ginger is gone.